 When reroute processing is supported, an ingress node MUST check received PathErr messages to identify them as indicating reroute requests.
-A reroute request is indicated by the error code and value of "Notify/Local (link or node) maintenance required" in a received PathErr message.
+A reroute request is indicated in a received PathErr message which carries one of the error code and value combinations listed above in Section 2.1.
+Note that a conformant implementation MUST check for any of the the three combinations listed in Section 2.1.

 Upon receiving a reroute request, the ingress MUST attempt to identify an alternate path, avoiding the node, interface, resource, etc. identified within the ERROR_SPEC object.
 When an alternate path cannot be identified the reroute request MUST be discarded.
-When an alternate path is identified, a corresponding make-before-break LSP SHOULD be initiated, and standard make-beforebreak procedures MUST be followed.
+When an alternate path is identified, a corresponding make-before-break LSP SHOULD be initiated, and standard make-before-break procedures MUST be followed.